Vegan Pantry Staple Foods

 - Seeds – whole flax seeds (refrigerate in air-tight container and grind fresh daily), chia seeds (refrigerate), hemp seeds (refrigerate)

-- Sesame tahini (refrigerate)
+- Sesame tahini (refrigerate after opening)

 - Nuts – almonds, cashews, walnuts, Brazil nuts (limit Brazil nuts to 4 or less per day due to high selenium content), macadamia nuts, pine nuts